 Security threats continue to evolve and transform.
 The risk of cyber-based attacks is heightened due to recent geopolitical events as well as employees working and accessing our technology infrastructure remotely.
 We and our third-party vendors have been subject to, and will likely continue to be subject to, attempts to gain unauthorized access to systems, to confidential data, or to disrupt operations.
-With the continuing rise in ransomware and other cyber-based threats we have been analyzing our technology platforms and monitoring for signs of potential intrusions.
-We have also been reaching out to our vendors, suppliers and contractors requesting that they take appropriate measures.
+With the continuing rise in ransomware and other cyber-based threats we continuously analyze our technology platforms and monitoring for signs of potential intrusions.
+There is also a risk of exposure of confidential or proprietary data through the inadvertent use of open artificial intelligence tools.
+We periodically engage with our vendors, suppliers and contractors to establish that they are taking appropriate measures.
 None of these attempts has individually or in the aggregate resulted in a security incident with a material impact on our financial condition or results of operations.
 However, despite implementation of security and control measures, there can be no assurance that we will be able to prevent the unauthorized access of our systems and data, or the disruption of our operations, either of which could have a material impact.